R-Rothrock/Predicting-work/README.md

 # Predicting-work
-Linear Regression Prediction as to when my brother works.
+Simple linear regression model regarding data as to when my brother works.